 PPM is already ranking the impact of the internet listening for commercial Radio Station s, yet it appears we are still not convinced?
 Urban radio, is going to get hit the hardest, I hate to say it but it’s true and the culprit is the current overflow of syndication by out of touch, dated hosts.
 Internet radio is going to create stars… mark my words.

 East Village Radio, which broadcasts free streaming Internet radio 24 hours a day from its street-level DJ booth on the Lower East Side, is looking to bring on three to four new staffers in the coming months.
 That’s a 50% increase over its current seven full-time employees—not counting the 100-plus different DJs.

 “Internet radio is here, and we are in an aggressive growth phase,” says Peter Ferraro, general manager at EVR.
-He says the station is focused on solidifying its marketing, branding and public relations operations.EVR, which moved online after the Federal Communications Commission forced the shutdown of its pirated 88.1 FM Radio Station in 2003, recently launched its first iPhone application and is currently in discussions with potential sponsors.
+He says the Radio Station is focused on solidifying its marketing, branding and public relations operations.EVR, which moved online after the Federal Communications Commission forced the shutdown of its pirated 88.1 FM Radio Station in 2003, recently launched its first iPhone application and is currently in discussions with potential sponsors.